-Here are my tips for avoiding jet lag:
+Here are my tips to help you avoid jet lag:

 Hydration is perhaps the single biggest thing to keep on top of when travelling.
 Airports are usually stuffy and the planes circulate air constantly which can leave your skin dry, and you dehydrated and feeling very grouchy.